European Wax Center Privacy Settlement (Closed)

 Estimated Payout Up to $10.00 cash payment · subject to pro rata reduction

-What Is the European Wax Center Class Action About?
+What Was the European Wax Center Class Action About?

-Did you visit waxcenter.com or book a wax appointment online between June 30, 2023 and April 2, 2026?
-You may be entitled to a cash payment of up to $10.00 under a proposed class action settlement that resolves claims European Wax Center quietly shared visitors’ information with third parties through website pixels, cookies, code, and other tracking and analytics tools.
-Here is how the proposed settlement works and how to file your claim.
+If you visited waxcenter.com or booked a wax appointment online between June 30, 2023 and April 2, 2026, you may have been entitled to a cash payment of up to $10.00 under a class action settlement that resolved claims European Wax Center quietly shared visitors’ information with third parties through website pixels, cookies, code, and other tracking and analytics tools.
+Important: the June 30, 2026 claim filing deadline has passed, so this settlement is now closed and no new claims can be filed.

-European Wax Center denies that it violated any law and denies any wrongdoing.
-The court has not decided who is right.
-The parties have agreed to settle to avoid the cost, distraction, and uncertainty of continued litigation.
+European Wax Center denied that it violated any law and denied any wrongdoing.
+The court did not decide who was right.
+The parties agreed to settle to avoid the cost, distraction, and uncertainty of continued litigation.

 Why Beauty & Personal-Care Site Tracking Is Different